Tooth Extraction: An Overview

 Is tooth extraction painful?

-You may experience some pressure during the extraction process as the tooth is gently dislodged from its socket.
+You may experience pressure during extraction as the tooth is gently dislodged from its socket.
 Additionally, for some tooth removals, a small incision may be needed to assist our doctors in accessing a tooth that hasn’t erupted yet.
-Local anesthetics will be used to ensure you to do not experience pain, though you should talk to your dentist about sedation dentistry options if you are especially nervous about your dental procedure.
+Local anesthetics will be used to ensure you do not experience pain.
+However, you should talk to your dentist about sedation dentistry options if you are especially nervous about your dental procedure.

-How long do you have to wait to eat after getting a tooth pulled?
+How long do you wait to eat after getting a tooth pulled?

 You should keep the medical gauze on your extraction site for at least an hour after surgery to ensure proper healing.
-For the first 24 hours after surgery, we recommend only eating soft foods and avoiding using straws to protect the extraction site.
+We recommend only eating soft foods for the first 24 hours after surgery and avoiding using straws to protect the extraction site.
 Slowly introduce your normal diet patterns in the days following your tooth extraction.